gcanti/tcomb/README.md

 var p = new Point(1, 'a'); // silent error
 ```

-in order to "tcombify" your code you can simply add some assertion
+in order to "tcombify" your code you can simply add some assertions

 ```javascript
 function Point (x, y) {